mjsipes/lingo-llm/notes.md

-add streaming or caching to the owl giving context to the lion.
+add caching to the owl

-ribbit and beez need to work
+beez need to work
-getting context for each image. loading state for image + make bigger + delete
+getting context for each image. global layout

-adding randome word inspirator.